‘beautiful and mesmeric and very charming too’…’Love the fact she has no airs and graces…just talent!’ (audience feedback, Embryo Feb 13)

 “We thank you Holly for sharing your talents with us while you were here.
 The patients and staff loved Holly’s performance.
 One of the patients remarked, “what a wonderful thing for someone to do for us.” – Music that Heals, New York, Kora Tour of NYC Hospitals, December 2013

-Holly is rapidly gaining a reputation as a unique and exciting kora player, combining the authentic rhythms and songs of West Africa with her own compositions and collaborating with a culturally diverse range of instrumentalists and artists (including Sidiki Dembele on Camel Ngoni, Abel Sealacoe on Cello and Howard Jacobs on percussion).
+Holly is internationally acclaimed as a unique and exciting kora player, combining the authentic rhythms and songs of West Africa with her own compositions and collaborating with a culturally diverse range of outstanding instrumentalists and artists.

-Recently, Holly has performed as Kora soloist with the band Delphic at Manchester International Festival, played with string quartet at the British Museum as part of a large scale RNCM event, toured New York performing in a variety of hospitals and healthcare settings, arranged and performed settings for Kora and choir with the BBC Daily Service Singers for a live broadcast on Radio 4 and given many solo concerts across the UK.
+Holly has performed as Kora soloist with the band Delphic at Manchester International Festival, played with string quartet at the British Museum as part of a large scale RNCM event, toured New York performing in a variety of hospitals and healthcare settings, arranged and performed commissioned works for Kora and choir with the BBC Daily Service Singers for a live broadcasts on Radio 4 and given many solo concerts across the UK.

 She has done several recording projects with Dominik Johnson, an expert in recording acoustic instruments from around the world and composer for EMI, including recording Kora solos for Sony’s Bollywood film soundtrack Amarakaaviyan which was No 1 in India for weeks.

-Stringboxes are gaining widespread acclaim for their work, performing in notable venues in the North West and appearing regularly as artists in residence at Central Manchester University Hospitals as part of the Lime Music for Health concerts series.
+Stringboxes perform in notable venues in the North West and appear regularly as artists in residence at Central Manchester University Hospitals as part of the Lime Music for Health concerts series.
 They also work for the long established charity Music in Hospitals, bringing high quality interactive performances into a range of healthcare settings.
 They have recently been appointed as Ethnomusicology Artists in Residence at Salford University where they will offer mentoring and tuition to students as part of a collaborative research project.
 This will result in a number of new studio recordings and Holly’s debut solo album.

-In 2015 Holly is working on a number of commissioned compositions for Kora and choir, including an extended work for Manchester Cathedral Choir and a piece for broadcast on Radio 4 in March.
+Holly specialises in commissioned compositions for Kora and choir, including an extended work for Manchester Cathedral Choir and various pieces for broadcast on BBC Radio 4.